luka-hash/stack/README.md

 # stack

-A thread-safe generic stack implementation for Go(lang).
+A thread-safe generic stack implementation for Go (version 1.18+).
 It is designed for simplicity.

 ## Performance